Auroratide/auroratide.com/content/posts/image-alt-text/content.md

 In an article about the artist's depiction of the planet, the focus is not necessarily on the fact that the planet is purple or has a blue ring.
 Hence, whilst the alt text from before is very descriptive, it wouldn't be a suitable _replacement_.

+The intent is different.
+It's probably more important to highlight how the picture was drawn so the reader understands what is actually being criticized.

 <icon-divider icon="paint-brush"></icon-divider>

-The intent is different.
-It's probably more important to bring up how the picture was drawn so the reader understands what is actually being criticized.

 Here's an example excerpt with the alt text in bold: